 Massawepie Scout Camps uses an online system to manage payments and schedule merit badges.
-In order to register a Scout for Merit Badge Classes the Scout must have their \$100 deposit in.
-Merit Badge classes open for registration on May 1, 2024.
-The unit can only register Scouts for Merit Badge Classes after they have the camper commitment fee.
-Some classes have additional fees for supplies, but these are usually paid at camp.
-We will be releasing a video at the start of February to assist leaders with using the online "Scouting Event System" as well as the process for merit badge registration.
-We will also be releasing our Merit Badge Schedule and Pre-requisite guide in that timeframe.
+In order to register a Scout for Merit Badge Classes the Scout must be payed in full.
+Merit Badge classes open for registration on May 5, 2025.
+Some classes have additional fees for supplies.
+We will be releasing a video shortly to assist leaders with using the online "Scouting Event System" as well as the process for merit badge registration.
+The Merit Badge Schedules and Prerequisite guide will be released in March